eclipse-4diac/4diac-fbe/README.md

 --------------------------

-If you have unexplainable compiler errors or missing include files or things like that, you can use the option ``./compile.sh -v ...`` to force the build to be single-threaded and output the individual compiler command lines.
-This helps you to get more readable error outpu and check that all appropriate search paths and compiler options have been set.
-NOTE: you must delete the build directory ``build/<config-name>/`` every time you switch between verbose builds and normal builds!
+If you have unexplainable compiler errors or missing include files or things like that, you can use the option `./compile.cmd -d ...` to force the build to be single-threaded and output the individual compiler command lines.
+This helps you to get more readable error output and check that all appropriate search paths and compiler options have been set.
+NOTE: you must `clean.cmd` the build directory every time you switch between verbose builds and normal builds.